1998 Danish general strike

 The 1998 Danish general strike was a general strike in Denmark in the spring of 1998 involving around 500 000 workers, around 10% of the Danish population.

 Background

-In early 1998, members of the Danish Confederation of Trade Unions (LO) agreed on a "three sixes" programme, aiming to secure six weeks of paid vacation each year, a six-hour hour working day, and a 6% pay raise.
+In early 1998, members of the Danish Confederation of Trade Unions (LO) agreed on a "three sixes" programme, aiming to secure six weeks of paid vacation each year, a six-hour working day, and a 6% pay raise.

 Strike

 In April 1998, the LO and the Dansk Arbejdsgiverforening announced a new two-year collective bargaining agreement that included only a single extra day of paid vacation per year.
 When the LO put the agreement to a vote of its members, 55% of the workers voted against it.
 Subsequently, on the 27th of April, the workers walked out on strike.